seanrcollings/arc/docs/docs/usage/parameters/types/type-middleware.md

 ```

 ???+ tip
-    *arc* already ships with a [`Round()`](../../../reference/types/transforms.md#arc.types.transforms.numbers.Round)
+    *arc* already ships with a [`Round()`](../../../reference/types/middleware/transformers.md#arc.types.middleware.transformers.Round)
-    middleware, so you wouldn't actually need to implement this one yourself.
+    transformer, so you wouldn't actually need to implement this one yourself.

 ## Using a Type Middleware